zellux/zellux.github.com/source/_posts/2012-12-06-traps-in-comparing-container-sizes.markdown

 I just started learning C++ and occurred a bug related with container size comparison.

-The following code looks ok from a Java or Ruby's perspective:
+The following code looks ok from Java or Ruby's perspective:

 ``` c
 while (front.size() - back.size() > 1) {